 Step 2: Click on Federal Taxes on the left then on Review then on I'd like to see the forms I've filled out or search for a form on the right side.

-Step 5: Enter the total amount from your 1099-R forms and that you want to spread over the 3 years on the 8915-E form.
-Save or Continue
+Step 5: Enter the total amount from your 1099-R forms and other information on the 8915 form.
+Save or Continue.

 After adding the Form 8915-F, follow these instructions:

 Do not enter the prior year distribution on 1099, ROTH, 8608 or 5329.
 Only add this information:

 - Select State

 - Do not complete Parts I, II, III, and IV of Form 8915-F Qualified Disaster Retirement Distribution/Repayment